After Goodbye

 Three years before I ever set foot on a boat in Tonga, an opportunity was presented to me — to swim alongside the largest creatures on earth, camera in hand.

-I said yes and it became a marker placed in the future to see what the ocean had to teach me.
-A threshold I didn't yet know I was walking toward.
+I said yes — and it became a marker I didn't yet know I was walking toward.

 Grief, and the Animal Who Taught Me Everything